This article was produced by Georgia Diaconsescu, Marketing Lead at Canva.

 2. They're solution agnostic so technically, a job can be satisfied in a multitude of ways.

-Sharon & Jay
+Sharon and Jay

-Let's take an example, Sharon and Jay need to get somewhere on time.
+Let's take an example: Sharon and Jay need to get somewhere on time.
 If you look at Sharon and Jay, you'd probably think they're pretty different personas, they probably come from different backgrounds, they're obviously different ages.

 Maybe personas are not really going to help us identify what we need to do here.
 They both use the same product, Google Maps.
 So you have different personas, same job, same product.